 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.

-Another key perk of working in HVAC is little to no student debt.
+Another advantage of a career in HVAC is little to no student debt.

 As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Complex jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+Complex jobs might take longer than others, so the number of calls you can go on may vary.

-Can You Make a Good Living in HVAC?
+Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-Aside from launching your own business, there are other paths for career advancement.
+Along with starting your own business, there are other paths for career advancement.
 These include:

 - HVAC manager, $72,515 average salary